chocolateboy/jquery-highlighter/README.md

 })
 ```

-The "time to live" for cached entries i.e. how long each item ID should be
+The "time to live" for cached entries, i.e. how long each item ID should be
 remembered for.
 If an entry expires, it is removed from the cache, and an item
 with the same ID will be considered new and highlighted again.